wizardyhnr/mojo.ustring/README.md

 In ustring.mojo, UString is a struct wrapped around String with additional fields: length (length of chars in String), inner_string (utf-8 encoded String), and idx (List[UInt8], which records corresponding byte index (end position) of each char in segments, each segment's lenght is 64 to ensure byte index < 255).

-When length of UString is larger than 64, slicing calculation involes addition of accumulation of previous indexs.
+When length of UString is larger than 64, slicing calculation involes accumulation of previous indexs.

 ustring.mojo implements __getitem__() to allow slicing based on char index.